korsarNek/korsarNek/source/_posts/GameJam-en.md

 There are a couple of ways to solve the navigation problem, either I write my own navigation system and discard the Godot solution completely, or I try to still use it but create my own NavigationMesh that also handles CharacterBody3D properly.

 I spent some time creating the NavigationMesh myself, the difficulty was mainly understanding what format it expects the mesh to be in.
 I also have no way to display the already existing turquoise DebugMesh from the image above for self-created NavigationMeshes.
-The first attempt to create a NavigationMesh didn't work and its very difficult to debugg it, so I had to create my own DebugMesh for my solution in order to make progress.
+The first attempt to create a NavigationMesh didn't work, and it's very difficult to debugg it, so I had to create my own DebugMesh for my solution in order to make progress.
 This has all taken up valuable time so far.
 I haven't finished the algorithm for it, so I won't post it here.
 The DebugMesh looks good, but it may well be that the orientation of the mesh is wrong, or that I need to filter out more.
 At the moment a square is created in the mesh for each square of the grid, rather than just making the mesh from the edges of the accessible area.
 When I continue programming the game I'll probably try to finish that, for now I've disabled collision between units.
 You can't select the sqaure of another unit as a target, but if a route leads through it, the unit simply moves through the other one.

 The other solution would be to have units just move in the grid that I have already calculated and then move from one cell to the next.
 Unfortunately, that wouldn't look so great, at least with "diagonal" movements.